 Note that deduplicating columns using Unique takes account of whitespace and case.
 So you might need to do Whitespace and Case transforms before the dedupe.

 See the Unique documentation for a more detailed example.

-See also Dedupe, which is a simpler (but less flexible) than Unique.
+See also Dedupe, which is a simpler (but less flexible) than Unique and includes fuzzy matching.

 • Video: How to remove Excel duplicates